simonbromberg/googlefitbit/README.md

 ### Note Oct 21 2015
 Fitbit has made some changes to its API requiring some minor changes to the scripts.
 The scripts have been updated already, but if you have a previously authorized script that stopped working, you will need to reset the authorization from the Fitbit menu, and re-authorize with the new permissions selected.

-Some cleanup / minor changes still outstanding, but everything should work fine.
 ## interday.gs
 Download step data, one row per day, from a start day to the present.
 Make sure not to set the start day too far in the past.